backstage/backstage/.changeset/tidy-flies-cheer.md

 '@backstage/config': patch
 ---

-Handle a case when boolean configuration parameters are given a string type of 'true' or 'false'.
+Adds the ability to coerce values to their boolean representatives.
+Values such as `"true"` `1` `on` and `y` will become `true` when using `getBoolean` and the opposites `false`.
 This happens particularly when such parameters are used with environmental substitution as environment variables are always strings.